BUILD OR BUY?

 NOW WHAT DO I DO?

 At this point you may have a idea of the length of tiny house you want to build, right?
 Well no worries if not, its a lot to think about.
 This next step will help you even further.
 Think about a size you like, maybe 28ft?
 Now map it out with painters tape in your living room or tape it out in your driveway.
 Doing this will only set you back a little bit of time and less than $10 but could save you thousands in the build.
 After you map out the size of tiny house you are thinking of building, add in the mock of the fender locations per this link and proceed to place items like a taped out front door, lofts, kitchen, bathroom and living area.
 Just take one area at a time and when you do this you can see how much space these things will take up and this will help you think about and reflect on what size tiny house is best for you.
+Here is a example of the layout for our 28ft triple axle trailers:

 ANY OTHER THINGS TO CONSIDER BEFORE MAKING THAT FIRST STEP?